ilyabru/GearVrController4Windows/README.md

 ## Notes

-* Only the buttons have been implemented so far.
-Gyroscope and touchpad have not been implemented.
+* Motion readings (Accel, Gyro, Mag) are not fully correct.
+Official implementation uses multiple readings for each coordinate (X, Y, or Z) and consolidates them?
+* No fusion drift algorithm applied, having one would make the readings more useful to developers.
+* Magnetometer calibration not implemented.
-* Only works with UWP apps running on Windows 10 1803 or above due to the bluetooth APIs used.
+* Only works with UWP apps running on Windows 10 1803 or above due to the Bluetooth APIs used.

+## Credits
+* Jim Yang for his research on reverse engineering the controller: https://jsyang.ca/hacks/gear-vr-rev-eng/